Augustana offers several programs and opportunities to community members.

 STEP TWO - Register for courses

 NOTE!
 After application, students will receive an email explaining how to register by Google Meet appointment (audio and video required).
 May 28 is the last day participants may register for summer courses.

 A minimum of three weeks prior to the start of each semester, the individual should contact the Registrar for a list of courses.
 Registration for these seats will start during the previous semester's final exam week and will be on a first-come, first-served basis (fall term registration for this program will not begin until August 1.)
-To receive this discount, students must register in-person and complete the additional auditor form available in the Office of the Registrar, Founders Hall.
+To receive this discount, students must register in-person (or make a virtual appointment) and complete the additional auditor form.

 Participants in this program must have a valid email address for communication purposes.
 Payment for courses will be billed at the time of registration and is non-refundable.